 There is no specific duration for fixed-term contracts, although if the same parties sign successive employment contracts without a particular reason, a Swiss court may declare it to be an employment agreement for an unlimited period.

 The Federal Labor Act specifies the weekly work schedule with 45 work hours as the maximum for office personnel, industrial workers, sales staff in large retail stores and some others.
 The weekly limit for other employees is 50 hours.
-Employees get a minimum rest break of 15 minutes when the workday is between 5 and half and 7 hours, a minimum of 30 minutes if the workday extends for 7 hours up to 9 hours, and 1-hour break if the workday is more than 9 hours.
+Employees get a minimum rest break of 15 minutes when the workday is between 5½ and 7 hours, a minimum of 30 minutes if the workday extends for 7 hours up to 9 hours, and 1-hour break if the workday is more than 9 hours.

 Employees are entitled to receive 25% additional pay for their overtime hours, or compensatory time off if provided.
 The daily limit for overtime is usually 2 hours, and the annual limit is 170 hours for workers whose regular workweek is 45 hours long and 140 hours for those whose normal workweek is 50 hours.
 Employees who need to work on Sundays or public holidays take home 50% higher pay.
-Overtime pay may be waived in agreements or compensated with paid leaves for at least the same period.
+Overtime pay may be waived in agreements or compensated with paid leaves for at least for the same period.

 Public holidays in Switzerland are mostly determined on the Cantonal level, as there is only one national holiday—National Day on August 1.
 Cantons often vary in declared public holidays based on the religious affiliation of the canton (Catholic or Protestant).
 Employees must receive paid leave on these holidays, while paid-by-the-hour workers receive paid leave as specified in their employment contract.
 However, all employees must receive paid leave on the National Day.